lee-dohm/lee-dohm.github.io/_posts/2013-05-26-dynamic-typing-affords-testability.md

 {% gist 5653431 gymnastics.java %}

 Yes, this gets the job done.
-But `SurrogateB` is now part of our *production* code.
+But this version of `MockB` is now part of our *production* code.
 It is going to ship with our product and could be a source of bugs.
 It also will be a performance hit, albeit perhaps an infinitesimally small one.
 Every time `A` would have called a method on `B`, a check is made to see if we are testing or not ... a check that shouldn't need to be performed in production code.
 This is also a violation of the [Single Responsibility Principle][srp], in that this new class is responsible both for being a stand-in for `B` as well as being responsible for affording testing.

 In a dynamically typed language though, such as Ruby, all of these concerns and code changes go away.
 Let's take a look at the Ruby version of `A`: